inovex/tango-ar-navigation-example/README.md

 ### Development

-Missing assets can be installed by `./gradlew installAssets`
+* Missing assets can be installed by `./gradlew installAssets`
+* This project still depends on the android gradle plugin `1.5.0` because to the missing sdkmanager plugin release